DiscreteTom/if-maker/documents/README.md

 Modules are project-independent classes, items and configs.
 You can reuse them in many projects.

 Modules are stored in `_modules` folder as sub-folders.
-Every module contains an `item.ifd` file, a `classes.ifd` file, and a `config.yml` file.
-For example, if we have a module named `test`, the folder structure of `_modules` should be like this:
+The name of sub-folders are the name of modules.
+Every module can contain an `items.ifd` file, a `classes.ifd` file, a `scripts.py` file and a `config.yml` file.
+For example, if we have a module named `test`, the folder structure of `_modules` could be like this:

 ```
 _modules
 └───test
         classes.ifd
         items.ifd
+        scripts.py
         config.yml
 ```

-You have to add module names in `config['make.modules']` to activate these modules.
+You have to add module names in `config['make.modules']` to activate these modules before running `ifm make`.

 When merging items and classes, the project items and classes are the `higher` and the module items and classes are the `lower`.
 See [IFD Merging Rules](#Merging-Rules).